Sharanya450/Shield-Insurance/README.md

 Column Description for dim_customer:
 This table contains all the information about the customers

-customer_code: Unique code is given to each customer
+1. customer_code: Unique code is given to each customer.
-dob: Customer's date of birth
+2. dob: Customer's date of birth.
-city: It is the city where the customer is present Column Description for dim_date:
+3. city: It is the city where the customer is present.

+Column Description for dim_date:
 This table contains the dates at daily, monthly levels and week numbers of the year

-date: date at the daily level
+1. date: date at the daily level.
-mmm_yy: date at the monthly level
+2. mmm_yy: date at the monthly level.
-day_type: weekday (Sunday, Monday, etc.)
+3. day_type: weekday (Sunday, Monday, etc.)
-week_no: week number of the year as per the date column Column Description for dim_policies:
+4. week_no: week number of the year as per the date column.

+Column Description for dim_policies:
 This table contains all policies data

-policy_id: unique ID for a particular policy
+1. policy_id: unique ID for a particular policy.
-base_cover: base cover amount for that particular policy base_premium_amt(INR): The premium amount that the customer has to pay to get the policy Column Description for fact_premiums:
+2.base_cover: base cover amount for that particular policy.
+3.base_premium_amt(INR): The premium amount that the customer has to pay to get the policy.

+Column Description for fact_premiums:
 This table contains all information about policy orders.

-date: Date on which the policy is sold
+1. date: Date on which the policy is sold.
-customer_code: Unique code is given to each customer
+2. customer_code: Unique code is given to each customer.
-Policy_id: Unique ID for each policy
+3. Policy_id: Unique ID for each policy.
-sales_mode: mode of the sales (Offline-Agent, Offline-Direct, Online-App, Online-Website) final_premium_amt(INR): The premium amount that is paid for that policy by the customer Column Description for fact_settlements:
+4. sales_mode: mode of the sales (Offline-Agent, Offline-Direct, Online-App, Online-Website).
+5. final_premium_amt(INR): The premium amount that is paid for that policy by the customer.

+Column Description for fact_settlements:
 This table contains information about policy settlement

-age: Age of the policyholder
-settlement% : Percent of policy settlements happend for this age.
+1. age: Age of the policyholder. s2. ettlement% : Percent of policy settlements happend for this age.

 # Data Cleaning & Transformation